-Goal Result Goal Status Exceeding Statewide MCA Proficiency Rates - Free & Reduced Lunch Students 3.
-The percent of BlueSky FRL students who meet or exceed state mathematics proficiency will increase from 4.5% to 8.5% as measured by All Accountability Tests (mathematics) using the ESSA calculation.
-1. Mathematics Results: Due to COVID-19 assessment data is not available but based on all tested students, 21.4% met math proficiency.
-Goal Met 4.
-The percent of BlueSky FRL students who meet or exceed state reading proficiency will increase from 33.3% to 36.3% as measured by All Accountability Tests (reading) using the ESSA calculation.
-2. Reading Results: Due to COVID-19 assessment data is not available but based on all tested students, 57.1% met reading proficiency.
-Goal Met
+Goal Result Goal Status

+Free & Ro 1.
+The perce meet or e proficience measured atewide MCA Proficiency Rates - educed Lunch Students ent of BlueSky FRL students who exceed state mathematics ey will increase from 4.5% to 8.5% as a by All Accountability Tests atics) using the ESSA calculation.
+1. Mathematics Results: BlueSky students who qualify for FRL had a 3.8% math proficiency rate during the 2021-22 school year.
+Due to COVID-19 many parents opted to not have their students participate in statewide testing.
+Goal Not Met meet or e increase ent of BlueSky FRL students who exceed state reading proficiency will from 33.3% to 36.3% as measured by intability Tests (reading) using the culation.
+2. Reading Results: BlueSky students who qualify for FRL had a 28.0% reading proficiency rate during the 2021-22 school year.
+Due to COVID-19 many parents opted to not have their students participate in statewide testing.
+Goal Not Met